The idea of saving money in college might sound impossible - but it's totally doable!

 33. Get A Student Pass For Public Transportation

 If you need public transportation to get around, see if you can get a student pass.
-Many colleges partner with their local transit authorities and offer student discounts and student passes for busses, subways, trolleys, and more.
+Many colleges partner with their local transit authorities and offer student discounts and student passes for buses, subways, trolleys, and more.

 This can be a huge savings for college students who need to get around, and it's usually cheaper than owning a car.